The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Ladies and gentlemen, that's because the views expressed by the host on this program are rooted in a relentless pursuit of the truth.

-That's why you must be well adjusted and able to face the truth on this program without going nuts.
+That's why you must be well-adjusted and able to face the truth on this program without going nuts.

-When you hear it, 800 282-2882, the email address rush at EIBNet.com and cornblut, John Cohen, Washington Post.
+When you hear it, 800-282-2882, the email address rush at EIBnet.com.

-For Democrats, Iowa's still up for grabs.
+For Democrats, Iowa still up for grabs.

-The ABC poll that shows Hillary at 30 and Obama at 26 and the Breck girl down there at 22%.
+This is their take on the poll, the ABC poll that shows Hillary at 30 and Obama at 26 and the Brecht girl down there at 22%.

 31% found Obama to be the most honest and trustworthy, about double the percentage who said the same of Clinton.

-Put a poll question in there about who's honest and who has integrity, that's a personal attack.
+To put a poll question in there about who's honest and who has integrity, that's a personal attack.

-Only 50% said that Clinton is willing enough to say what she really thinks.
+While about three-quarters credited both Obama and Edwards with speaking their mind on issues, only 50% said that Clinton is willing enough to say what she really thinks.

-Forty-five percent said she's not sufficiently candid.
+45% said she's not sufficiently candid.

 Folks, this is not good for her.